cdyk/rvmparser/README.md

 Most fields are recognized and handled, so the code parses the files I have tested.

-Triangulation is currently implemented for box, circular/rectangular torus, cylinder, and facet group.
+Triangulation is currently implemented for pyramid, box, circular/rectangular torus, cylinder, snout, and facet group.

 ## Todo